18F/navair-pa/problem.md

+# Problem

+The problem(s) of...
+ - Issues with data and data management (e.g. data gaps, lack of organized and structured data)
+ - Difficulty applying past trends to future forecasting
+ - Budget pressure (difficulties forecasting out-year budgets as one-year budgets are the norm)
+ - Fear of not having enough staff, or the right type of staff, for the work

+Affects...
+ - The ability to attract and retain the skill sets needed both now and in the future
+ - Areas of focus for recruiting efforts
+ - Staffing estimations (which are often overestimated)

+The impact of which is...
+ - Difficulty maintaining overall fleet readiness (32% of Marine Corps aviation fleet is in the non-flying status (half of Hornet fleet is sitting on the ground in non-flying status, 15% for Navy), meaning billions of dollars of assets sitting on the ground, which composes a significant national security issue
+ - Reactive postures (behind where the administration goes)
+ - Spending a lot of money to recruit and retain people

+A successful solution would...
+ - Making sure NAVAIR can hire the people they need, when they are needed, keep them staffed, and ensure they’re the right fit for the job
+ - Predict skills needed to maintain and maximize fleet readiness over the next five years
+ - Increase confidence

+To… (measurable criteria for success)
+ - Reduce grounded fleet by a measurable and significant amount
+ - Regularly make useful information about utilization and trendlines available
+ - Use resources more efficiently

+Implementing the solution would require...
+ - Systems access
+ - The right infrastructure, tools, people, and skills to make sense of the data

+Barriers and constraints that would need to be addressed include...
+ - Can’t stop flight operations to take a break to go digital
+ - Aircraft have to fly – there is no Plan B

 # Approach

 To help NAVAIR move into the fields of predictive analytics and deep learning in service of their goals, our 18F team will assist NAVAIR with modern data practices aimed at a comprehensive understanding of their HR data elements.
 This will expand their ability to model data and thus, predict attrition and hiring needs.